AlphaNtihinduka/yufat-organisation/README.md

 # YUFAT ORGANISATION

-YUFAT organisation is a charity organisation that supports refugees
+YUFAT organisation is a charity organisation that supports refugees.

 ## Built With